wangzhenj321/Python-Manual/blog/the_python_library_reference/third_party_packages/matplotlib.md

+## Basic structure

+In Matplotlib, the figure (an instance of the class `plt.Figure`) can be thought of as a single container that contains all the objects representing axes, graphics, text, and labels.
+The axes (an instance of the class `plt.Axes`) is a bounding box with ticks and labels, which will eventually contain the plot elements that make up our visualization.

 ## Two Interfaces for the Price of One

 A potentially confusing feature of Matplotlib is its dual interfaces: **a convenient MATLAB-style state-based interface**, and **a more powerful object-oriented interface**.